dwing4g/signpost-fast-travel/README.md

 #### Planned Features

-* Disable traveling if a hostile enemy is nearby
 * Some way to use all the points that are generated for cells that have no corresponding sign post (A menu, perhaps?)
 * Allow adding to the cell naughty list via the interface
 * Use pathgrid path vs a straight line